Jamie Salé: Political views and conspiracy theories

 Salé and Theo Fleury host The Theo & Jamie Show: Fire and Ice, an online program with the Calgary-based conservative media outlet Canadians for Truth.
-She has compared Prime Minister Justin Trudeau to Adolf Hitler, promoted conspiracy theories about COVID-19 and the COVID-19 vaccines, called the use of face masks on children a form of "child abuse" and referred to vaccine mandates as "medical rape".
+She has compared Prime Minister Justin Trudeau to Adolf Hitler, promoted conspiracy theories about COVID-19 and the COVID-19 vaccines, and called the use of face masks on children a form of child abuse.

 Columnist Gary Mason of The Globe and Mail wrote in a November 2022 column: "[Salé] has emerged as an ardent anti-vaxxer who has said putting a mask on a child is 'child abuse.'
 Her Twitter feed is an endless flow of dubious claims from dubious sources.
 She happily goes down rabbit holes to share falsehoods about the World Economic Forum and the 'Great Reset,' which conspiracists claim is an effort by the global elite to dismantle capitalism and impose radical change on the world."

 In May 2022, she shared an image of a fabricated news article that claimed the Pfizer COVID-19 vaccine only had a 12% efficacy rate.
 The image was designed to look like it was from Global News, although Reuters confirmed with the outlet that there was no such story.

 In August 2022, she posted another image of a fabricated news article that claimed Trudeau said climate change was to blame for anger and resentment toward politicians.
 This time the image was designed to look like it came from CBC News.
 Agence France-Presse confirmed with CBC News that the article did not exist.